TheIceEagle/SimpleCrude/README.md

-Sunday practive of Spring Core
+Sunday practice of Spring Core